sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-dump978-usa-only.md

 The majority of feeders will happily accept a combined 1090MHz & 978MHz feed coming from `readsb`, so there should be nothing further to do.

 The current exception is the `piaware` container, as FlightAware have separate feeder binaries for 1090MHz and 978MHz.
-The additional configuration directives are discussed on that comtainer's page.
+The additional configuration directives are discussed on that container's page.